dunhamlab/BreweryEvolution/README.md

 5. A phylogenetic tree was then made with MakeTree_Small_20191218.sh

 ## (E) Growth Rate
-1. The growth rate of the beer strains was calculted using the growthrates library from [growthrates](https://cran.r-project.org/web/packages/growthrates/vignettes/Introduction.html) .
+1. The growth rate of the beer strains was calculated using the growthrates library from [growthrates](https://cran.r-project.org/web/packages/growthrates/vignettes/Introduction.html) .
 The script implementing that is here: GrowthCurve_GrowthRates_20200619.R

 ## (F) Sensory Analysis
 1. Responses from HomebrewCon 2018 were aggregated using excel, then reformatted into the above-linked data sheet (ParseBeerScoreSheet_20190129.py).
 Those data were then processed using the script: FlavorProfillingAnalysis_20190223.R